• WELCOME

 Vista del Rancho

-Oil on linen, 24 x 40 Collection of Walker Saville, Greenfield, MA
+Oil on linen, 24 x 40 Collection of Walker Saville, Sheffield, MA

 The West